 - 1.3.1 The site is possibly derived from woodland pasture from the historic Baddesley Common complex and therefore has many similar characteristics with other woodland pastures.
 The closest surviving remnant of this type of woodland in Hampshire is the New Forest.
 The site also contains an above average number of Ancient Woodland Indicator Species (specifically plants) for woodlands of this size. - 1.3.2 The existence of possible Bronze Age (1700 to 600 BC) and Iron Age (600 BC to 43 AD) features within the woods suggests that the site was farmed by extended families and the resulting landscape would typically have been areas of woodland with large clearings for arable crops.
 These field systems have been disturbed by Roman ploughing after the invasion of Britain in 43 AD.
 Intensive farming systems introduced, coupled with technical advances in agriculture (eg curved blade of plough), led to widespread woodland clearance over all of Britain.
-This intensive agricultural system and close proximity to the Roman road to the east of Zionshill suggests that the majority of the site was historically agricultural and not woodland. - 1.3.3 Extensive features of archaeological interest were confirmed within the woodlands in 1999.
-A survey was commissioned and undertaken by Berkshire Archaeological Services between December 1998 and January 1999.
-The findings of this survey can be found on the Test Valley Borough Council website www.testvalley.gov.uk (Valley Park Local Nature Reserve Management Plan 2022 2032). - 1.3.4 By 1588, Ralph Treswell's map of Hursley shows the area of Valley Park as being part of Baddesley Common an expanse of rough grassland and heathland.
-By 1802 the first Ordnance Survey map shows the woodland boundaries as seen today, but by 1826 a survey of Thomas Chamberlayne estates which included Valley Park, showed the woodland boundaries of Tregoulds Copse, Skys Wood, Clothiers Copse and Zionshill Copse. - 1.3.5 The 1867 Enclosure map and 1872 Ordnance Survey map show changes had occurred since 1826, the most noticeable being that Clothiers Copse and Knightwood had been established on an area of former pasture.
+This intensive agricultural system and close proximity to the Roman road to the east of Zionshill suggests that the majority of the site was historically agricultural and not woodland.

+- 1.3.4 By 1588, Ralph Treswell's map of Hursley shows the area of Valley Park as being part of Baddesley Common an expanse of rough grassland and heathland.
+By 1802 the first Ordnance Survey map shows the woodland boundaries as seen today, but by 1826 a survey of Thomas Chamberlayne estates which included Valley Park, showed the woodland boundaries of Tredgoulds Copse, Skys Wood, Clothiers Copse and Zionshill Copse. - 1.3.5 The 1867 Enclosure map and 1872 Ordnance Survey map show changes had occurred since 1826, the most noticeable being that Clothiers Copse and Knightwood had been established on an area of former pasture.
 As the woods were part of the Baddesley Common complex, they were probably used as woodland pasture for foraging pigs and the like, until the two former farms on site (Zionshill and Knightwood) claimed the area for themselves during the Enclosures Act.